Pension auto-enrolment: how it works

 Auto enrolment - when it happens

-It will take place at different stages for different size companies.
+It will take place at different stages for companies of different sizes:

 - Companies with up to 2,000 staff were enrolled in August 2013,

-- and companies with 250 employees or less implemented auto-enrolment in February 2014.
+- and companies with 250 employees or fewer implemented auto-enrolment in February 2014.